FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Encryption-Schema.md

 TFHE offers an excellent, viable encryption solution for maintaining privacy and optimizing performance of blockchain technologies.

+In particular, TFHE may be a good choice due to its fast bootstrapping and relatively small bootstrapping key.
+Another significant feature of the TFHE scheme is its programmable bootstrapping technique, which enables evaluating a univariate function while simultaneously reducing noise.

 ### Cheon-Kim-Kim-Song (CKKS)

 The Cheon-Kim-Kim-Song (CKKS) encryption scheme is specially tailored for handling arithmetic on complex numbers, making it uniquely suited for applications requiring calculations on fractional numbers or dealing with large datasets that include non-integer values.
-This makes CKKS an excellent choice for blockchain applications that need to process statistical data or perform financial calculations involving decimals, such as automated pricing models or complex financial derivatives within smart contracts.
+This makes CKKS an interesting choice for blockchain applications that need to process statistical data or perform financial calculations involving decimals, such as automated pricing models or complex financial derivatives within smart contracts.

 CKKS allows for approximate arithmetic on encrypted data, which can be a significant advantage when exact precision is not critical but speed and efficiency are.
 In the context of blockchains, this means that CKKS can be used to efficiently perform encrypted calculations on transaction amounts, exchange rates, and other financial metrics without decrypting them, thus preserving privacy while ensuring that the blockchain operates swiftly and scales effectively.

 ### Brakerski-Gentry-Vaikuntanathan (BGV)

 The Brakerski-Gentry-Vaikuntanathan (BGV) scheme is known for its robustness and the ability to perform modular arithmetic operations on encrypted integers.
-BGV supports both addition and multiplication of ciphertexts, making it well-suited for blockchain technologies that depend heavily on these operations, such as calculating transaction hashes or validating complex smart contracts.

-BGV also benefits from optimizations that can be tailored to specific blockchain requirements, enhancing performance and scalability.
-For instance, its use of polynomial rings can be adapted to improve efficiency, making it a robust solution for high-throughput environments.
-As blockchain networks grow and transaction volumes increase, BGV's ability to handle intensive computations efficiently helps maintain overall performance and reduces computational bottlenecks.
+BGV supports both addition and multiplication of ciphertexts.
+BGV is suitable for working with finite fields in modular exact arithmetic.
+However, its bootstrapping is slow compared to TFHE and CKKS, making it less ideal for circuits requiring frequent bootstrapping (i.e., circuits with large multiplicative depth) or for implementing non-linear functions.
+On the other hand, BGV supports NTT and CRT packing, making it a good choice for circuits with small multiplicative depth, particularly in applications that require processing large amounts of data.

+BGV's ability to handle certain types of computations efficiently may help maintaining overall performance and reduce computational bottlenecks.